Costain Group

+Costain's operations have occasionally been a subject of controversy.
+It used to be a subscriber to the United Kingdom's Consulting Association, which was an illegal construction industry blacklist; legal action was taken against the company in this matter during the 2010s.
+In 2019, Costain was suspended from the UK Government's Prompt Payment Code after failing to pay suppliers on time.

 History

 19th century

 The business was founded in 1865 when Richard Costain and his future brother-in-law, Richard Kneen, left the Isle of Man and moved to Liverpool as jobbing builders.
-The partnership lasted until 1888, when Richard Kneen left and Richard Costain's three sons (Richard, William and John) joined him.
-By the time of the First World War Costain had expanded through Lancashire and into South Wales, where it built houses for munitions workers.
+Their partnership lasted until 1888, at which point Richard Kneen left and Richard Costain's three sons (Richard, William and John) joined him.
+Costain gradually expanded through Lancashire; by the outbreak of the First World War, it was building its presence in South Wales, where it built numerous houses for munitions workers.